ekonroyd/Sample_Safety_Training_Course/README.md

 ### Learning System Management
 * Collection and incorporation of feedback from
-  * Organization: alignment with strategic goals, test runs, etc.
+  * Organization: alignment with strategic goals, style guidelines, test runs, etc.
-  * Learner: experience with the course, assessment and other metrics, etc.
+  * Learner: experience with the course interface and content, assessment and other metrics, etc.
 * Ongoing improvement of learning structure

 ## Skills Used in This Project